-1 Appendix B, "Concept I: Expanding Vessel Categories Subject to In-Use Requirements", Page 2, beginning at the 2nd Paragraph.
+&lt;sup>1 Appendix B, "Concept I: Expanding Vessel Categories Subject to In-Use Requirements", Page 2, beginning at the 2nd Paragraph.

-- This study of one large and spacious ship assists and escort tug is not representative of the diverse towing vessel fleet. - The Jensen Review Summary notes "the technical challenges of repowering with EPA Tier 4 engines could be significant and cost prohibitive for some ship assist and escort tugs." - The Jensen Review notes that size constraints on some tugs could entirely preclude the placement of aftertreatment systems required by CARB.
+- The Jensen Review Summary notes "the technical challenges of repowering with EPA Tier 4 engines could be significant and cost prohibitive for some ship assist and escort tugs." - The Jensen Review notes that size constraints on some tugs could entirely preclude the placement of aftertreatment systems required by CARB.